PTL Terms & Conditions of Business

 We use the information you provide primarily for the provision of services to you and for related purposes including updating and enhancing client records, analysis to help us manage our statutory returns, legal and regulatory compliance.

-We draw your attention to the limitation of liability provisions contained within our retainer letter (to which these terms apply).
+We draw your attention to the limitation of liability provisions contained within our Engagement Letter (to which these terms apply).
 We have set a limit on our liability to you in the amount expressly stated.
-You will also note that there is an express time period provided in the terms of our agreed retainer for making any claim against us.